Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Cinque Terre", Photo: Harald Landsrath

 Legend has it that their ancestors built their homes on the cliffs to escape invading armies and the Greeks seeking a new life.
 Life here went on peacefully until the first color photographs appeared in travel magazines and UNESCO recognized it as a World Heritage Site in 1997.
 To protect the heritage, since 2016, the Italian government has limited the number of visitors to the village to no more than 1.5 million per year.
 Therefore, tourists who want to see Cinque Terre must book tickets in advance.
 The roads leading to the five villages are equipped with a visitor counter system; when the machine signals that a certain number has been reached for the day, Cinque Terre will immediately close.
 We were lucky to have booked tickets in advance, so we quickly checked in to Cinque Terre early in the morning and enjoyed strolling and sightseeing.
 Currently, the most convenient way to travel between the five villages is via the mountain railway system.
-It’s easy to explore the fairytale villages with the Cinque Terre map provided at La Spezia Central Station and at the information desks.
-It’s truly a place where you can enjoy a slow, peaceful pace of life amidst stunning nature, so whether you have just one day or three to explore… it’s never enough.
+It's easy to explore these fairytale villages with a Cinque Terre map available at La Spezia central station and information desks.
+This is truly a place where you can enjoy a slow, peaceful pace of life amidst stunning nature, so whether you have just one day or three, there will never be enough time to explore.

 …and wonderful touches